inquisitour/AWS_PDFChat/README.md

 4. Write or update tests as necessary.
 5. Submit a pull request with a clear description of your changes.

-## 📚 Documentation

-For more detailed information about the system's components and how they interact, please refer to the `docs/` directory in this repository.

 ## 🐛 Troubleshooting

 If you encounter any issues: